AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 #### 7.2.3  Usage with the SDP Offer/Answer Model

 When AV1 is offered over RTP using SDP in an Offer/Answer model [RFC3264] for negotiation for unicast usage, the following limitations and rules apply:
 * The media format configuration is identified by **level-idx**, **profile** and **tier**.
 Answerer SHOULD maintain all parameters.
-These media configuration parameters are asymmetrical and the answerer COULD declare its own media configuration if the answerer capabilities are different from the offerer.
+These media configuration parameters are asymmetrical and the answerer MAY declare its own media configuration if the answerer capabilities are different from the offerer.
   * The profile to use in the offerer-to-answerer direction MUST be lesser or equal to the profile the answerer supports for receiving, and the profile to use in the answerer-to-offerer direction MUST be lesser or equal to the profile the offerer supports for receiving.
   * The level to use in the offerer-to-answerer direction MUST be lesser or equal to the level the answerer supports for receiving, and the level to use in the answerer-to-offerer direction MUST be lesser or equal to the level the offerer supports for receiving.
   * The tier to use in the offerer-to-answerer direction MUST be lesser or equal to the tier the answerer supports for receiving, and the tier to use in the answerer-to-offerer direction MUST be lesser or equal to the tier the offerer supports for receiving.